Dormammu: Powers and abilities

 Dormammu is acknowledged by Doctor Strange as his "most terrible foe."
 He is described as a threat to "the life of the universe itself" that "at full power no one could stand against."
 He has been displayed approaching a universal or even multiversal scale of influence.

-The character can project energy bolts and beams.
+Dormammu can project energy bolts and beams.
 He is able to alter his size and teleport across dimensions.
 He can use his powers to travel through time.
 Dormammu can give a portion of his powers to others and turn them into powerful beings.
 The Hood tapped the powers of Dormammu to resurrect the dead.
 He is able to manipulate matter to alter and shape objects.
 Dormammu has the power to manipulate reality.
-The character can possess the body of another being.
+Dormammu can possess the body of another being.
 He also appears to be immortal.

 Dormammu is seemingly stronger in the Dark Dimension, as he is empowered by the worship of his followers.